yiisoft/yii2/docs/guide/db-active-record.md

 }
 ```

-> Tip: In big projects, it is recommended that you use customized query classes to hold most query-related code
-  so that the Active Record classes can be kept clean.

 > Note: Instead of calling [[yii\db\ActiveQuery::onCondition()|onCondition()]], you usually should call
   [[yii\db\ActiveQuery::andOnCondition()|andOnCondition()]] or [[yii\db\ActiveQuery::orOnCondition()|orOnCondition()]] to append additional conditions when defining new query building methods so that any existing conditions are not overwritten.